Executing custom scripts for Windows

 The scripts are used to proactively set up configurations or execute operations on the devices.
-For deploying these script files to the devices via Hexnode, they have to be first uploaded in the MDM console.
+For deploying these script files to the devices via Hexnode, they have to be first uploaded to the UEM console.

 To upload script file in Hexnode,

-- On your Hexnode MDM console, navigate to Content.
+- On your Hexnode UEM console, navigate to Content.

 - Choose My Files and click on Add.